visit-dav/visit/src/doc/tutorials/Data_Analysis.rst

 4. This is a way to get exact lineouts.
 5. You can also take 3D lineouts this way.

-Pick-related
-""""""""""""
+1. Now highlight *Pick*.
+2. Click *Query*.

-* Pick: you give a 3D location and VisIt_ will tell you about the zone that contains that location.
+  * This will provide information about the zone containing the coordinate "0 0 0".
-* Under the *Variable-related* display, there is a *Pick* entry.
-Highlight that.
-* Experiment with the four primary modes:

-  1. *Pick using coordinate to determine zone*
-  2. *Pick using coordinate to determine node*
+3. Change the mode to *Pick using coordinate to determine node*.
+4. Click *Query*.

+  * This will provide information about the node nearest the coordinate "0 0 0".

-  3. *Pick using domain and element Id*
+5. Change the mode to *Pick using domain and element Id*.
-  4. *Pick using global element Id*
-  5. Note that these last two have support for both node and zone Ids.

-* Note that the locations are *after* the slice.
-* If this is confusing, then remove the Slice operator.
+6. Click *Query*.

+  * This will provide information about the node or zone in the specied domain.

+You can also perform a query using the global element id by selecting *Pick using global elememnt Id*.
+This only works if the file contains global element id information, which this file does not.

 Mesh-related
 """"""""""""